lukaritri/spacecraft/README.md

 # COM3503 Assignment
 This project involves using modern OpenGL to render a scene in Java.
+[Link to video demo](https://youtu.be/YPq3Qh4VAHE)

 ## Running the code